powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 ```

 ### Scripting
 The `script` task allow you to execute groovy code to modify the network.
 You can access to the network and the computation manager, using the `network` and `computationManager` variables.
-With this task, possibilities are unlimited as you have a complete access to the IIDM API.
+With this task, possibilities are unlimited as you have complete access to the IIDM API.
 ```groovy
 action('custom-action') {
     description "Disconnect LOAD1 and LOAD2, open the coupler COUPLER and change the setpoints of LOAD3"